kjell/mcn-2020-git-haiku/index.md

-In the twilight rain
+Chirping of the quails
-How swift it is
+is quieted with creepers
-With tears.
+Goes plop!
+Watersplash!